shayan-qazmi/shayan-qazmi/README.md

 I love building at the intersection of "technology and creativity" — from sleek web apps to engaging content and video stories.
 My work blends "front-end development, problem-solving, and design instinct" to craft experiences that are both powerful and inspiring.

 🚀 What I Do
-Web Development: – Building responsive, user-focused digital products
+- **Web Development** – Building responsive, user-focused digital products
-Creative Content: – Video editing & storytelling that connects
+- **Creative Content** – Video editing & storytelling that connects
-Problem Solving: – Turning complex challenges into simple, scalable solutions
+- **Problem Solving** – Turning complex challenges into simple, scalable solutions
-Continuous Growth: – Always learning, exploring, and pushing boundaries
+- **Continuous Growth** – Always learning, exploring, and pushing boundaries

 🛠️ Tech Snapshot
 - Front-end & Back-end Development